ibm-cloud-docs/CDN/about.md

 ### Cache Key optimization
 {: #cache-key-optimization}

 Akamai Edge servers cache content on a **Cache Store**.
 To use the content from the **Cache Store**, Edge servers use a **Cache Key**.
 Typically, a **Cache Key** is generated based on a portion of a user's URL.
 In some cases, the URL contains query function arguments that are different for individual users, but the content that is delivered is the same.
 By default, Akamai uses the query function's arguments to generate the Cache Key, and therefore, to generate a unique Cache Key for each user.
 This method is not optimal because it causes the Edge server to contact the Origin server for content that is already cached, but that uses a different Cache Key.
 The **Cache Key Optimization** feature allows you to specify which query args to include or ignore when generating a Cache Key.
-This feature applies to any `create` or `update` of a CDN-Mapping configuration, as well as for any `create` or `update` of an Origin path.
+This feature applies to any `create` or `update` of a CDN-Mapping configuration, as well as for any `create` or `update` of an Origin Path.

 The value of **Cache Key Optimization** can be configured from the **Settings** tab after creation of a CDN mapping.
-For Origin path, they can be configured during the `create` or `update` operations of an Origin path.
+For Origin Path, they can be configured during the `create` or `update` operations of an Origin Path.
 {: note}

 ### Content Compression